By Emily Drabant Connley, Ph.D.

-As a scientist,a scientist, I am fascinated by the new international study that found thousands of genetic variants associated with same-sex sexual behavior, and not a mythical “gay gene.”
+As a scientist, I am fascinated by the new international study that found thousands of genetic variants associated with same-sex sexual behavior, and not a mythical “gay gene.”

 The findings offer an intriguing glimpse into the complexity of sexual behavior.
 It reveals some differences in the genetics of same-sex sexual behavior between men and women, for instance.
 And the study illustrates that human sexuality is more nuanced than many believe.

 Yet the study is compelling to me for another reason as well.
 As a member of the LGBTQ community, it is affirming.
 The data, in essence, says that same-sex sexual behavior is a complex trait governed by a number of genetic and non-genetic factors, just like height.
 And just as people range from tall to short, same-sex experiences are part of the normal spectrum of human sexuality.

 Don’t get me wrong.
 I don’t need someone to tell me that I am “normal.”
 But for anyone who has gone through the difficult experience of coming out, seeing sound science validating same-sex relationships as part of the natural diversity of human sexuality is validating.

 I recall reading Bruce Bagemihl’s book Biological Exuberance as a young scientist at Stanford.
 I found solace in the fact that within the rest of the natural world, there is a wide variety of pair-bonding, sexual behavior, and co-parenting.
 From penguins to bonobos, there are countless examples of same-sex pairing.
 There are even instances of lifelong same-sex relationships.
 For example, the Laysan albatross stay together for life and even raise chicks together.
 In nature, as in science, there is no judgment.
 I, and my wife are not an anomaly.